 For the past 70 years, federal courts have applied the de minimis doctrine to excuse the payment of wages to non-exempt employees for small amounts of compensable time if the time was shown to be administratively difficult to record.
-In 2018, the California Supreme Court held in Troester v.
-Starbucks Corporation that California's wage and hour laws do not fully align with the federal de minimis doctrine.
-In this landmark decision, the California Supreme Court concluded that non-exempt employees must be compensated for off-the-clock work includes small increments of time, such as the 4 to 10 minutes per shift.
-In reaching its conclusion, the court reasoned that California's wage and hour laws did not adopt the de minimis doctrine found in the FLSA.
-The court noted that California law is more protective of employee rights than federal law and requires non-exempt employees to be paid for all hours worked.
+In 2018, in Troester v.
+Starbucks Corporation, the California Supreme Court held that California’s wage and hour laws did not fully align with the federal de minimis doctrine.
+In this landmark decision, the California Supreme Court concluded that non-exempt employees must be compensated for off-the-clock work which included small increments of time, such as four to ten minutes per shift.
+In reaching its conclusion, the court reasoned that California’s wage and hour laws had not adopted the de minimis doctrine found in the federal Fair Labor Standards Act (FLSA).
+The court noted that California law was more protective of employee rights than federal law and required non-exempt employees to be paid for all time worked.

-Specifically, in Troester, the court observed that the California labor laws are more protective than the federal de minimis rule in that California law requires employees to receive compensation for all hours worked or any work beyond eight hours a day.
-The court ultimately rejected the application of the de minimis rule to plaintiffs with daily post-closing activities ranging from 4 to 10 minutes each shift.
-In so holding, the court emphasized that such activities took minutes each shift and occurred regularly.
+Specifically, in Troester, the court concluded that California law required employees to receive compensation for all hours worked or any work beyond eight hours a day.
+The court ultimately rejected the application of the de minimis rule to the plaintiff employee with respect to daily post-closing activities ranging from four to ten minutes each shift.
+In so holding, the court emphasized that such activities amounted to a number of minutes on each shift and occurred regularly, thus creating a compensable aggregate of time.

-In the case of Troester, some have suggested the de minimis doctrine in California is dead or that any time exceeding a minute is compensable in California.
-However, neither view is supported.
-Notably, according to the Ninth Circuit, the rule in Troester "does not require employers to account for split-second absurdities and might not apply in cases where work is so irregular that it is unreasonable to expect the time to be recorded.”
+Following the Troester case, some observers suggested that the de minimis doctrine in California was dead, or that any time exceeding a minute was compensable in California.
+However, neither of these positions is correct.
+Notably, according to the Ninth Circuit, the rule in Troester “does not require employers to account for split-second absurdities and might not apply in cases where work is so irregular that it is unreasonable to expect the time to be recorded.”

-Despite its small weight, and its prevalence varies, it regulates the relationship between employee and employer, as part of protective legislation framework, in which the worker's labor rights are protected in a way that cannot be conditioned, even voluntarily.
-Just as the employee is not allowed to waive these rights, the law is also not allowed to waive the protection of them.
-Furthermore, the rigidity of the legislation is a great example of regulating behavior in a way that does not consider parties' will.
-Among other things, examples can be found of state intervention in protecting workers' rights, even by way of suing the employee, to denounce behaviors.
-This is also the case in situations where the employee himself has no incentive to conduct legal proceedings against the employer.
+Although the de minimis doctrine is not a dominant factor in the overall employer-employee relationship, and its application varies in different jurisdictions, it can nonetheless play a significant role in regulating the relationship between employee and employer.
+It is found within the framework of protective legislation protecting workers’ rights so that they cannot be conditioned, even voluntarily.
+Just as the employee may not be considered to have waived these rights, so the law cannot abdicate its protection of them.
+Furthermore, the rigidity of legislation with respect to de minimis elements provides an outstanding example of how conduct is regulated without regard to the parties’ will.
+Other similar examples can be found in state laws protecting workers' rights, even to the extent of legally requiring employees to denounce or report certain behaviors, even in situations where the employee has no incentive to conduct legal proceedings against the employer.

-On our view, there is room to examine these vulnerabilities by way of an incremental effect.
-This cumulative effect approach has been recognized in American literature.
-There, the opinion was expressed that there was no room to recognize and apply it on de-minimis matters regarding overtime pay, based on the argument that employee's injuries should be viewed by way of cumulative effect, a perspective that leads to the conclusion it is a significant extra hour.
+It is our contention that there is an incremental and harmful effect of these de minimis infractions.
+Indeed, this cumulative effect approach has been recognized in research on the subject that has contended that it was not necessary to recognize or apply the de minimis doctrine with regard to overtime pay, based on the argument that employees’ injuries should be measured cumulatively, leading to the conclusion that small divergences can add up to a significant extra hour.